 Indeed, the plaintiff turned around and argued he was the victim of discrimination based on a pulmonary condition that limited “his ability to breathe and walk.”
 He filed a complaint with the U.S. Equal Employment Opportunity Commission and later sued the college directly in federal court.
 Essentially, the plaintiff maintained that he was disciplined unfairly due to his disability.

 As noted above, the judge dismissed the case.
 The court concluded that the college offered a “legitimate, nondiscriminatory reason” for taking away the plaintiff's online classes, i.e. his failure to comply with the ADA.
 In any event, “Courts are not permitted to second-guess an employer's evaluative business determinations,” such as whether a professor's course content is adequate.
 While the school's actions may have been “unfair,” the judge said the ADA does not prevent unfair disciplinary decisions, only discriminatory ones.

 Need Advice Regarding a Possible Discrimination Claim?

 Disability discrimination cases are highly fact-specific.
-If you are unsure as to whether or not your employer's actions towards you may be illegal, it is critical you seek advice from an experienced New York employment law attorney.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, to speak with a disability discrimination lawyer today.
+If you are unsure as to whether or not your employer's actions towards you may be illegal, it is critical you seek advice from an experienced New York employment attorney.
+Contact the Law Offices of Nisar Law Group, P.C., to speak with a disability discrimination lawyer today.